 - On March 5 KTVU, KPJK and KCNS/KTNC/KEMO began transmitting on their repack frequencies (in addition to their pre-repack frequencies).
 KTVU is broadcasting on RF 31 (in addition to 44), KPJK on RF 27 (in addition to 43), and KCNS/KTNC/KEMO on RF 32 (in addition to 39).

-The spectrum repack reduces the frequences which are used for over-the-air television so they can be used for other services such as 5G wireless.
+The spectrum repack reduces the frequencies which are used for over-the-air television so they can be used for other services such as 5G wireless.
 As a result many stations will begin transmitting on a different frequency.
+In some cases they may also transmit from a new location.
 This is a nationwide change that is being conducted in phases – The San Francisco – Oakland – San Jose area is in Phase 9, with a few stations in Phase 8.